Son Sang-yeon: Early life

 Son is from the Seo district (Seo-gu) of Daejeon where he completed his middle school studies until he and his family moved to Seoul.
 There, he continued his high school education in the Seoul Baemyeong High School whilst pursuing his acting career.

 Career

 Son is affiliated to Awesome ENT artist talent agency.
 He debuted in 2016 as a cast member of Maknae Show 7 and has taken on numerous guest and support roles in television and web dramas since then.
 His first main role was in 2019 in the web drama, Triple Fling.

 He is known for his main role in Racket Boys as Bang Yoon-dam, captain of his school badminton team.
 For which, he extensively trained for months as a badminton player along with the other cast members of the series.
 He was awarded with Best New Actor award at 2021 SBS Drama Awards for his portrayal of Bang Yoon-dam in the series.

 Personal life

+Military service

 Son enlisted in the military training center on November 8, 2021.
+Son was discharged from military service on May 7, 2023.